Without Walls Green Production Lab

-To launch the Green Production Lab Without Walls are pleased to have partnered with outdoor arts specialists Walk the Plank to host a series of accessible online sessions to take place over four weeks in Spring 2021, addressing several key topics on environmental sustainability and imagining a greener, more inclusive return to outdoor arts production.
+Without Walls are pleased to have partnered with outdoor arts specialists Walk the Plank to develop and deliver this four-week programme in Spring 2021 – addressing several key topics on environmental sustainability and imagining a greener, more inclusive return to outdoor arts production.

 Taking place online over four consecutive weeks, each session will be two hours and address a different topic each week.
 Sessions will include a combination of presentations and reflective discussion.